On Coded Caching with Correlated Files: Introduction

-The caching problem with correlated files is a special case of the caching problem with multi-requests considered in~\cite{ji2015multirequest}, where each user demands $\Lsf$ files from the library.
-If the problem is divided into $\Lsf$ rounds, where in each round the MAN scheme in~\cite{dvbt2fundamental} is used to let each user decode one file, one can show order optimality to within factors of $18$~\cite{ji2015multirequest} or $11$~\cite{Sengupta2017multirequest}.
-Instead of using the MAN scheme in each round, one could use the scheme in~\cite{exactrateuncoded} to leverage the multicast opportunities, as done in~\cite{multireqWei2017}.
-There are two main limitations in dividing the delivery into $\Lsf$ rounds and use in each round a caching schemes designed for single requests: (1) a file may exist in different rounds and this round-division method may lose some multicast opportunities, and (2) finding the best division of the users' demands into $\Lsf$ groups is hard.
+\paragraph*{Coded Caching with Multiple Requests} The caching problem with correlated files in~\cite{yang2018centralizedcorrected} is a special case of coded caching with multiple requests considered in~\cite{ji2015multirequest}, where the library contains $\Nsf$ equal-length and independent files and each user demands $\Lsf$ files from the library.
+With the MAN placement, to divide the delivery phase into $\Lsf$ rounds where in each round the MAN scheme in~\cite{dvbt2fundamental} is used to let each user decode one file, can achieve a generally order optimal worst-case load to within a factor of $18$~\cite{ji2015multirequest}.
+By further tightening the converse bound, this order optimality factor was reduced to $11$ in~\cite{Sengupta2017multirequest}.
+Instead of using the MAN scheme in each round, the authors in~\cite{multireqWei2017} proposed to use the caching scheme in~\cite{exactrateuncoded} to leverage the multicast opportunities.

-\paragraph*{Contributions and Paper Organization} In this paper, we consider a simplification of the model in~\cite{yang2018centralizedcorrected}: we fix $\rsf\in [\Nsf]$ and assume each file only contains $\rsf$-blocks (see Section~\ref{sec:model}); In Section~\ref{sec:main} we derive a converse bound on the minimal average load among all possible demands under the constraint of uncoded cache placement, by leveraging the index coding converse bound ideas as in~\cite{onthecapacityindex}.
-In Section~\ref{sec:IA scheme} we propose a novel {\it interference alignment} scheme for the caching problem with correlated files which jointly serves users' multi-demands (instead of the round-division method).
-The proposed scheme achieves the optimal average load among all demands with distinct requests under the constraint of uncoded cache placement.
-For general demands, the scheme achieves the optimal average load under the constraint of uncoded cache placement for $\Ksf\rsf\Msf\leq 2\Nsf$ or $\Ksf\rsf\Msf\geq (\Ksf-1)\Nsf$ or $\rsf\in \{1,2,\Nsf-1,\Nsf\}$.
+In addition, by considering all the $\Lsf$ rounds, an overall transmission coding matrix can be generated.
+If the coding matrix is not full-rank, they then take the full-rank sub-matrix.
+This delivery scheme was proved to be optimal under the constraint of the MAN placement for demands with $\Ksf \leq 4$, $\Msf=\Nsf/\Ksf$, and $\Lsf=2$, with the exception of one demand for $\Ksf=3$ and three demands for $\Ksf=4$.

+Coded caching with multiple requests, where each user demands different number of files, was considered in~\cite{parrinello2018sharedcache,multishared2018Karat,franarxiv,xu2018codedsharedcache}.
+The caching schemes in~\cite{parrinello2018sharedcache,multishared2018Karat,franarxiv} are based on the round-division strategy as described above while the one in~\cite{xu2018codedsharedcache} considered small memory size regime and used Minimum Distance Separable (MDS) coded cache placement.